128keaton/griddle-wp/README.md

 ## Contributing
 This theme was built for a client which I currently maintain, so I will fix bugs as I see them.
 Feel free to find your own and submit fixes as you see fit.

+## Components
+### Font:
+The beautiful [Lunchtype](http://lunchtype.com/) font is being used throughout the theme, notabily Lunchtype25 for just about everything, and Lunchtype23_italic for h1 tags.
+### Base:
+As stated above, this theme was built using [Sage](https://roots.io/sage/) V8.
+I am still learning PHP so forgive any wierdness.
+PHPCS already reminds me I'm terrible :)

 ## Other
 Look, most of the css needs to be reorganized, I know that, and there are some best practices that I should look at again, but it works.
 It will get refactored soon, I promise (lol).